immunefi-team/Bounty_Boosts/ZeroLend/28892 - [SC - Medium] ZeroLockermerge can make a voting lock last lon....md

 # ZeroLocker:merge can make a voting lock last longer than MAXTIME and inflate voting power

-Submitted on Thu Feb 29 2024 19:23:04 GMT-0400 (Atlantic Standard Time) by @jovi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 1st 2024 at 01:23:04 UTC by @jovi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28892